elegantchaos/Builder/README.md

 - any tools required for custom build steps can also be listed in the manifest as dependencies
 - although the data format output by the configuration tool needs to be fixed, the actual implementation of it is decoupled from Swift itself, making it easier to support multiple different systems

-If this functionality was built into `swift`, then for many cases it would be sufficient to completely define not only the package but how to build it.

-The entire chain of build dependencies, including additional tools (such as `protobuf`), can be fetched and built locally by the package manager itself.
+By adding Builder as a configuration to a project, the entire chain of build dependencies, including Builder itself and additional tools (such as `protobuf`), can be fetched and built locally by the package manager itself.

-This is intended to encourage, as much as possible, people to stay platform-neutral within the Swift ecosystem.
+This is intended to result in a stable build environment, which doesn't rely on having to pre-install tools globally.

-It also makes it simple for people to share re-usable build tools, since they're just Swift packages - hopefully this would result in a range of tools to suit most needs, so the requirement to actually write bespoke code would be minimal.
+It also makes it simple for people to share re-usable build tools, since they're just Swift packages - hopefully this will encourage people to write cross-platform Swift tools (or wrap other tools in Swift), and result in a range of off-the-shelf packages to suit most needs.

 Of course, if you *do* have special requirements, such as tools that need to be installed or run with `brew`/`apt-get`/`npm`/`whatever`, then that's no problem either.
-Since you can now build and run arbitrary executables as part of the build process, you can use one to do anything that you need to.
+You just build a Swift tool to perform the install, and do anything that you need to.

 ## Dynamic Configuration